codershona/codershona/README.md

 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->
-- 📫 How to reach me: [Instagram](https://www.instagram.com/goldcodetech/)
+- 📫 How to reach me: [Instagram](https://www.instagram.com/goldcodetech/)💬
-- 😄 Pronouns: She/Hers
+- 😄 Pronouns: She/Hers 😄
-- ⚡ Fun fact: Coding, Learning new Tech things and Cooking Foods.
+- ⚡ Fun fact: Coding, Learning new Tech things and Cooking Foods🌎